dariolitardi/smartecgrepo/README.md

 Figure 1

 ### Connections
-**STM32 Nucleo board connected to the pulse sensor and the bluetooth module**

 <img src="pictures/connections.jpg" width="300" />

-Figure 2
+Figure 2 - **STM32 Nucleo board connected to the pulse sensor and the bluetooth module**

 ## How does SmartECG work
 The STM32 Nucleo board detects heartbeats through the pulse sensor.
 They are pre-processed and then elaborated from a machine learning algorithm.